jacobv95/pyees/docs/1 Variables.md

  - n: 1e-9
  - p: 1e-12

+Any combination of unit and prefix can be used.

-The unit is used to determine which computations can be performed:
+The unit is used to determine which computations can be performed on the variable:
  - Two variables can be added together or subtracted from each other if their units are identical
  - Any two units can be multiplied or divided
  - Exponents cannot have any units